abilian/nua/nua-orchestrator/README.md

 Command 'nua --help':
 ```

-At the end of the installation, the availables commands are displayed.
+At the end of the installation, the available commands are displayed.